Mansfield Training School: The Haunting History

 The 1960s through the 1980s saw a dramatic shift in public views on mental health care.
 Nationally, there was a growing movement toward deinstitutionalization.
 Advocacy groups and whistleblowers brought attention to abuse and neglect within institutions, including Mansfield.
 As a result, lawsuits began to pile up against the school, citing inadequate educational opportunities, inhumane conditions, and violations of civil rights.

-The Mansfield Training School formally shut its doors in 1993, and its residents were slowly transitioned into community-based care programs.
-While some buildings were repurposed by the University of Connecticut and other organizations, many structures remain abandoned, gradually succumbing to nature and time.
+The Mansfield Training School formally shut its doors on April 24, 1993, and its residents were transitioned into community-based care programs.
+While some buildings were repurposed by the University of Connecticut and other organizations—including the Bergin Correctional Institution—many structures remain abandoned, gradually succumbing to nature and time.
+In 1987, the Mansfield Training School and Hospital was listed on the National Register of Historic Places.

 The Haunt

-With its long, sometimes dark history, it’s no surprise that Mansfield Training School has gained a reputation not just as a relic of a bygone era, but as a hotbed of paranormal activity.
-Over the years, ghost hunters, psychics, and thrill-seekers have reported strange occurrences throughout the defunct campus.
+With its long, sometimes dark history, it’s no surprise that Mansfield Training School has gained a reputation not just as a relic of a bygone era, but as a location of interest for those curious about the paranormal.
+Local rumors about hauntings have circulated for years, and the site has become a draw for amateur ghost hunters and thrill-seekers—so much so that buildings have been padlocked and boarded up due to trespassing and vandalism.

 For paranormal investigators looking for their next great case file—or for history lovers who want to witness the poignant remnants of the past—the Mansfield Training School is a compelling, if eerie, destination.
 Its abandoned halls speak volumes about the people who lived and worked there, and the tales of hauntings breathe new life (or death?) into those long-forgotten stories.